CONCUSSION AWARENESS AND SAFETY RECOGNITION POLICY

 Frequency of Training

-Concussion awareness training must be completed by all Coaches at least once every three years.
+Concussion awareness training must be completed by all Coaches at least once every three years and is recommended for all Unified Partners.